 To display current Windows Defender settings, you can use cmdlet Get-MpPreference.
 To change the settings, use the Set-MpPreference.

 In the Windows Defender settings, the IPS, removable disk check, email, and some other checks are disabled by default.
 For example, you need to enable the scanning of removable drives.
 Let’s get the current settings using the command:

 Get-MpPreference | fl disable*

-As you can see, scan removable drives is disabled (DisableRemovableDriveScanning = True).
-Turn it on using following command:
+As you can see, scanning of removable drives is disabled (DisableRemovableDriveScanning = True).
+Turn it on using the following command:

 Set-MpPreference -DisableRemovableDriveScanning $false

-Also, to add or remove the antivirus settings, you can use Add-MpPreference and Remove-MpPreference cmdlets.
-For example, let’s add some folders to the antivirus exclusion path:
+Also, to change or remove the antivirus exclusion settings, you can use the Add-MpPreference and Remove-MpPreference cmdlets.
+For example, let’s add some folder paths to the antivirus exclusions:

 Add-MpPreference -ExclusionPath C:\Video, C:\install

 Display a list of path exceptions for Windows Defender: